vcmi/vcmi/docs/modders/Entities_Format/Hero_Class_Format.md

 	},

 	// Chance to get specific secondary skill on level-up
-	// Skills not listed here will be considered as unavailable, including universities "secondarySkills" :
+	// All missing skills are considered to be banned, including universities "secondarySkills" :
 	{
 		"pathfinding"  : 3.